jessecrossen/python-jackpatch/README.md

 This module aims to be as Pythonic as possible, which isn't too hard given JACK's brilliantly designed API.
 Before you can do anything, you'll need to create a client that gives your application a presence on the JACK server.
 The client needs a name, which can be whatever you want.
-You can use the open methods to connect the client to the JACK server, but generally you won't need to because any other method that requires an open connection will call it for you.
-Similarly, you don't usually need to call close, as things will get cleaned up when your program exits.
-Calling open or close multiple times does no harm.
+You can use the `open` methods to connect the client to the JACK server, but generally you won't need to because any other method that requires an open connection will call it for you.
+Similarly, you don't usually need to call `close`, as things will get cleaned up when your program exits.
+Calling `open` or `close` multiple times does no harm.

 ```python